PaimaStudios/paima-game-templates/nft-lvlup/README.md

 ## Prerequisites

-Ensure that the `paima-sdk` and `paima-engine-{linux|mac}` executable is located in the parent directory of this project.
+Ensure that the `paima-engine-{linux|mac}` executable is located in the parent directory of this project.
 The directory structure should be as follows:

 ```
 this-template
-../paima-sdk
 ../paima-engine-linux
 ../.env
 ../extensions.yml